cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 - SerializeElement(A): Maps an `Element` `A` to a canonical byte array `buf` of fixed length `Ne`.
 - DeserializeElement(buf): Attempts to map a byte array `buf` to an `Element` `A`, and fails if the input is not the valid canonical byte representation of an element of the group.
-This function can raise a DeserializeError if deserialization fails or `A` is the identity element of the group; see {{ciphersuites}} for group-specific input validation steps.
+This function can raise an error if deserialization fails or `A` is the identity element of the group; see {{ciphersuites}} for group-specific input validation steps.
 - SerializeScalar(s): Maps a Scalar `s` to a canonical byte array `buf` of fixed length `Ns`.
 - DeserializeScalar(buf): Attempts to map a byte array `buf` to a `Scalar` `s`.
-  This function can raise a DeserializeError if deserialization fails; see
+  This function can raise an error if deserialization fails; see
   {{ciphersuites}} for group-specific input validation steps.

 ## Cryptographic Hash Function {#dep-hash}